psyq55262227/psyq55262227/README.md

 ---

 - 🔭 A senior majoring in CS
-- 💬 Chatting with me about React & Typescript ❤
+- 💬 Chatting with me about React & TypeScript ❤
 - 🌱 Currently learning BE & IELTS
-- 😄 Trying to become braver and happier
+- 😎 Trying to become more knowledgeable and professional
+- 🎉 Nice to meet u~

 ### My GitHub Stats